 If you have larger amounts of coffee grounds, they shouldn’t be mixed in your garden’s or tree’s soil in the winter.
 This is because it will likely stay there, unused during the colder weather.
 If the concentration is too high, it can kill off good microbes in the soil and possibly even burn the citrus tree’s roots (from the higher nitrogen).
 Again, this would only be in very high volumes.

 However, if you’re just using a small handful of coffee grounds, you can simply scatter this over the surface of your citrus tree soil at any time of year.
 Just make sure the grounds aren’t directly touching the tree or its roots.

 Lastly, keep in mind the soil’s pH.
 You don’t want to make the soil too acidic for your citrus trees or other plants.
-When in doubt, consider performing a pH test on your soil to see if coffee grounds would make it too acidic.
+Since citrus trees prefer a soil pH of 6.0-7.0, it can become too acidic if you use too many coffee grounds.

 The best way to use coffee grounds for your citrus tree soil is to first add it to your compost pile and wait 2-3 months.
 Once it’s decomposed, you can apply the compost in 1-2 inch layers on top of the existing soil.
 However, like the coffee grounds, ensure the compost isn’t touching the tree.

 Coffee grounds are one of the common food wastes we have in our home and adding it to our garden’s soil can provide quite a few nutrients.
 Just make sure you aren’t spiking your soil with a strong dose of caffeine.